How to Plan a Room That Functions Exactly The Way You Want

 In order to even know what you need in a room you’ve got to first think about what you’ll do in that space.

 Each area of a room might be used for a different activity.
-Each of those areas within a room become a zone.
+Each of those areas within a room becomes a zone.

 Let’s take a look at my family room as an example.

 When we first moved in, this room was a blank slate and the possibilities were endless.
-(You can see what this room looked like originally on my home tour page.)
+(See what this room looked like originally on my home tour page.)

-Since we didn’t already have furniture to furnish this space, we needed to make sure that whatever we did buy was going to be money well spent.
+Since we didn’t already have furniture, we needed to make sure that whatever we bought was going to be money well spent.

 • do puzzles